MicrosoftDocs/azure-docs/articles/container-apps/authentication-azure-active-directory.md

     A client secret is created and stored as a [secret](manage-secrets.md) in the container app.

-1. If you're configuring the first identity provider for this application, you prompt to a **Container Apps authentication settings** section.
+1. If you're configuring the first identity provider for this application, you're prompted with a **Container Apps authentication settings** section.
 Otherwise, you move on to the next step.

     These options determine how your application responds to unauthenticated requests, and the default selections redirect all requests to sign in with this new provider.
 You can customize this behavior now or adjust these settings later from the main **Authentication** screen by choosing **Edit** next to **Authentication settings**.
 To learn more about these options, see [Authentication flow](authentication.md#authentication-flow).